Ramage re-elected for 10th term in Brundidge

-Jimmy Ramage said that in the course of his 35 years of politics, he had never experienced an election like 2012.component
+Jimmy Ramage said that in the course of his 35 years of politics, he had never experienced an election like 2012.

 Sixteen different candidates filed paperwork to run for either mayor or city council seats.
 Ramage won the mayoral race for the tenth consecutive time, edging out Michael Foster and Jamie Lee Powell.

 Ramage collected 536 votes, Foster 408 and Powell 83.

 Ramage said that in his next term as mayor, he hopes to continue to grow the city and add more industry.

 “We approved a strategic plan last year, and want to begin implementing some of the things the citizens wanted to see done in the city,” said Ramage.
 “We have been fortunate to add jobs all the way through the recession and I would like to add at least one more industry for sure.”

 Powell came out on the short end of the mayoral race, but said he believes in his platform and has already made plans to run again in four years.